-After earning his PhD from the London School of Economics, Khanna began a career as a research fellow.
-He worked with the Singapore Institute of International Affairs, the European Council on Foreign Relations, among other institutions.
-Khanna has also received research grants from the United Nations, the Ford Foundation, and the Smith Richardson Foundation.
+With a PhD from the London School of Economics, Khanna began his career as a research fellow working with institutions such as the Singapore Institute of International Affairs and the European Council on Foreign Relations.
+He has received research grants from the United Nations, the Ford Foundation, and the Smith Richardson Foundation.

-Deadly disasters are intensifying, with ever greater costs to societies everywhere.
-Rising sea levels and floods, droughts and heatwaves, cyclones and forest fires, cause upwards of $200 billion in damage annually.
-Climate refugees now outnumber political and economic migrants.
-The world will not only be hotter but also more violent, with conflicts over food and water, and uncontrolled mass migrations.
-That is why climate adaptation must be every nation and company’s foremost priority.
-This includes fortifying and redesigning our homes and buildings, investing in renewable energy and resilient food production, and relocating our businesses, citizens, and workers to more stable habitats.
-The climate will not adapt to us; we will have to adapt to it.
-Drawing up FutureMap’s proprietary Climate Alpha software, Parag Khanna provides tailored analysis of the locations across the globe best suited to your business requirements and guides you in creating a tailored strategy for climate resilience.
+Disastrous events are becoming more deadly and costly to societies worldwide.
+Floods, rising sea levels, heatwaves, forest fires, and droughts result in damages of over $200 billion annually.
+Climate refugees now outnumber political and economic migrants, and food and water conflicts are increasingly leading to violence and mass migrations.
+This is why climate adaptation must be the top priority for every nation and company.
+This includes redesigning and fortifying homes and buildings, investing in renewable energy and resilient food production, and relocating businesses, citizens, and workers to more stable habitats.
+We must adapt to the climate as it will not adapt to us.
+By utilizing FutureMap's Climate Alpha software, Parag Khanna offers personalized analysis of the best global locations for your business needs and guides the development of a tailored strategy for climate resilience.

-Dr. Khanna’s mapping of the future of demographics and infrastructure is highly sought after in the transportation sector.
-He brings to life the cities, nations, and regions that will drive demand for mobility services, and flows of goods and people between them.
-He also answers big questions such as how sustainable and multimodal transport can cater to the next generation of workers and travelers, and what transportation will look like in the cities and habitats of the future.
+Dr. Khanna's expertise in mapping the future of demographics and infrastructure is in high demand within the transportation industry.
+He vividly depicts the cities, nations, and regions that will shape the demand for mobility services and the flow of goods and people between them.
+Furthermore, he addresses significant concerns such as how sustainable and multimodal transportation can meet the needs of the next generation of workers and travelers and what transportation will look like in the cities and habitats of the future.

 |Basic Data Protection Information|